-A CORBA::BAD_PARAM::UNKNOWN_TYPECODE exception is raised if the typecode cannot be determined when marshalling an any type or a user exception.
+A CORBA::BAD\PARAM::UNKNOWN\TYPECODE exception is raised if the typecode cannot be determined when marshalling an any type or a user exception.

-- "PODEXEC" on page 440. - The BANK demonstration in orbixhlq.DEMO.PLI.SRC for a complete example of how to use PODERR.
+- "PODEXEC" on page 416. - The BANK demonstration in orbixhlq.DEMO.PLI.SRC for a complete example of how to use PODERR.

 PODEXEC Synopsis ration_name, Usage Client-specific.
-Description The PODEXEC function allows a PL/I client to invoke operations on the interface represented by the supplied object reference.
-All in and in parameters must be set up prior to the call.
-PODEXEC invokes the specoperation for the specified object, and marshals and populates the op buffer, depending on whether they are in, out, inout, or return arg As shown in the following example, the client can test for a user exception_b after calling PODEXEC.
+Description The PODEXEC function allows a PL/I client to invoke operations on the server interface represented by the supplied object reference.
+All in and inout parameters must be set up prior to the call.
+PODEXEC invokes the specified operation for the specified object, and marshals and populates the operation buffer, depending on whether they are in, out, inout, or return arguments.
+As shown in the following example, the client can test for a user exception by examining the exception_id of the operation's user exception_buffer after calling PODEXEC.
 A non-zero value indicates a user exception.
-A value indicates that no user exception was raised by the operation the call to PODEXEC invoked.
-If an exception is raised, you must reset the discriminator of the user exception block to zero by setting the discrimo_user_exceptions_thrown. he example are found in the GRIDM and GRIDX dress of the operation_buffer is passed to nent.
-Parameters The parameters for PODEX EC can be described as follows: object_reference This is an in parameter that contains the valid object reference.
+A zero value indicates that no user exception was raised by the operation that the call to PODEXEC invoked.
+If an exception is raised, you must reset the discriminator of the user exception block to zero by setting the discrim_d to no_user_exceptions_thrown.
+The following example is based on the grid demonstration.
+Some of the referenced data items in the example are found in the GRIDM and GRIDX include members.
+The add PODEXEC in the third argur dress of the operation_buffer is passed to nent.
+Parameters The parameters for PODEX EC can be described as follows: object_reference This is an $in$ parameter that contains the valid object reference.
 You can use STR2OBJ to create this object reference.